elucian/bee/draft/drawing.md

 hide     | hide canvas
-wait     | wait a number of seconds erase    | remove a drawing shape clear    | remove all drawings from a layer
+wait     | wait a number of seconds erase    | remove a drawing shape scrub    | remove all drawings from a layer